 TO DELETE OR NOT TO DELETE?

-If God tells you to delete your social media… delete your social media!!!
+If God invites you to delete your social media… delete your social media!!!
 But sometimes for me, I find myself struggling with something and my first thought is “delete delete delete destroy help panic!!!!!!” instead of asking God what His best is for me in the situation.
-Sometimes He tells me to completely get rid of things, and sometimes He extends an invitation for me to depend on Him and let Him teach me how to steward this thing that challenges me well.
+God doesn't have formulas for us. :) Sometimes He invites me to completely get rid of things, and sometimes He extends an invitation for me to depend on Him and let Him teach me how to steward the very thing that challenges me.

 It sounds obvious, but we can only learn stewardship when we have something to steward, otherwise we are just memorizing principles.
-Stewardship happens when CHOICE is involved - “to be on my app or not to be?”
-We learn when we have choice.
+Stewardship happens when CHOICE is involved - “to be on this app or not to be?”
 It is easy to stay off social media when we don’t have it.
-But true discipline and stewardship is developed when we have a choice of whether we are going to use social media or not when it is freely available to us.
+But true discipline, stewardship, and dependency on the Helper is developed when we have a choice to use social media or not.

 So let's suppose you want to learn to steward your social media well and let Jesus be Lord of it - now what?